-Upon the consummation of this offering, our compensation committee will consist of David McWilliams, Eric Rothe and Kenneth Hallock, with David McWilliams serving as chair.
+Our compensation committee consists of David McWilliams, Eric Rothe and Kenneth Hallock, with David McWilliams serving as chair.
 Our board has determined that David McWilliams, Eric Rothe and Kenneth Hallock are independent directors under Nasdaq rules.
-Our board of directors will adopt a written charter for the compensation committee, which will be available on our principal corporate website at www.greenwichlifesciences.com concurrently with the consummation of this offering.
+Our board of directors adopted a written charter for the compensation committee, which is available on our principal corporate website at www.greenwichlifesciences.com.

-Nominating and Governance
+Nominating and Governance Committee

-Although our entire board of directors will serve in place of a nominating and corporate governance committee, our independent directors on the board will be responsible for, among other things:
+Although our entire board of directors serves in place of a nominating and corporate governance committee, our independent directors on the board are responsible for, among other things:

-- nominating members of the board of directors; - · developing a set of corporate governance principles applicable to our company; and - overseeing the evaluation of our board of directors.
+- nominating members of the board of directors; - developing a set of corporate governance principles applicable to our company; and - overseeing the evaluation of our board of directors.

-Upon the consummation of this offering, our entire board of directors will serve in place of a nominating and corporate governance committee.
-Our board of directors will adopt resolutions addressing, among other things, the nomination process.
+Our entire board of directors serves in place of a nominating and corporate governance committee.
+Our board of directors adopted resolutions addressing, among other things, the nomination process.